 6 Steps to hitting Financial Freedom:

 In order to achieve these freedoms that financial freedom gives us, it will take steps, time, and patience.
 There is no get rich quick scheme.
-Money does not grow on trees, and more importantly we are changing systems of how we believe.
+Money does not grow on trees, and more importantly, we are changing the systems of how we believe.